RonniKahalani/Research/README.md

 # Research
-This is a prototype of a search tool use in a danish reseach project concerning companies and their communication on sustainability publicly.
+This is a prototype of a search tool I created, to save time, for a danish reseach project, i participated in, concerning companies and their communication on sustainability publicly.

 ![image](https://github.com/user-attachments/assets/0d5b4cde-07c0-4f58-88c4-70fcac517346)